cdcountrydelight/CDNamingConventions/README.md

 ## Installation

-To install CustomLintRules in your Android project :- ,
+To install CDNamingConventions in your Android project :- ,

 - Add the library in the project ( by simply downloading and copying it to project root level).
 - Add the following dependency to your modules `build.gradle` file: